My first thought, when asked to write about tipping on vacation at all-inclusive resorts, was “match, meet powder keg” — BOOM!

 Why?
 Because tipping at an all-inclusive resort is a highly controversial issue…….so before I get into the “tips on tipping”, I think it’s important to explain the two sides of this polarizing debate.

 - Those against tipping at all-inclusive resorts say that the package they bought is supposed to include tips.
-They feel resentful if they have to tip on top of what they paid, but worry that if they don’t they’ll get quickly identified as ‘non-tippers’ by the staff, who are all busy fawning over the cash-flashers.
+They feel resentful if they have to tip on top of what they paid, and even more resentful that if they don’t they’ll get quickly identified as ‘non-tippers’ by the staff, who are all busy fawning over the cash-flashers.

 - Those in favor of tipping for the most part do so for two reasons: 1) to get [what they believe is] better service, and 2) to help the local economy.
 No doubt there are other reasons, but I’ve spoken to other [American] travelers all over the world (tipping is predominantly an American behavior), and the vast majority cite those two reasons.

 At this point I should probably ‘fess up……I’m a tipper.
 Yes, I know that by outing myself, I risk incurring the wrath of the non-tippers — and I respect your position, all of you non-tippers, I really, really do!
 I even agree with you on some level.
 Just not totally.